Dr. Duckett’s Climate Teaching Resources

 This work of non-fiction is predicated on the notion that the earth exists in a “Goldilocks balance” that has made it “just right” in supporting life.
 Zalasiewicz and Williams are geologists and reveal in this text new discoveries in palaeoclimatology that demonstrate the recent, drastic changes in climate in relation to a vast history of geological time.
 The readability of this text ranges anywhere from tenth grade to college level, making it more fit for AP and honors high school students.
 The Goldilocks Planet effectively reviews basic climate science in its discussion of each geological epoch.

-Supplemental Viewing Materials for Books
+Supplemental Videos for Select Books

 Marilyn Rowland.
 (2019, September 8).
 Author Elizabeth Rush on her book, “Rising: Dispatches from the New American Shore” [Video].
 YouTube.